 What is the Purpose of Testing Cattle for BSE?

 There are two primary reasons why Canada must conduct surveillance for BSE.
-First, BSE surveillance is a measure of the effectiveness of the precautionary processes Canada has implemented since 1990 to prevent the spread of BSE if it existed in our cattle herd.
+First, BSE surveillance is a measure of the effectiveness of the precautionary processes Canada has implemented since 1990 to prevent the spread of BSE.
 For example, the ruminant-to-ruminant feed ban implemented in 1997.

-BSE surveillance also facilitates an estimate the prevalence of BSE in Canada’s adult cattle herd.
+BSE surveillance also facilitates an estimate of the prevalence of BSE in Canada’s adult cattle herd.
 This is important because it allows Canada to improve or maintain its status with the OIE and the international community.
-If Canada’s BSE status becomes “undetermined”, it will be impossible to ever regain market access for cattle and beef products.

 Canada has conducted surveillance for BSE since 1993.
-AF has participated in the national BSE surveillance program since 1996.
-Alberta enhanced its BSE surveillance in 2002 by targeting cattle over 18 months of age that exhibited neurological signs, were downers or were condemned at a provincially licensed abattoir, were presented for emergency slaughter or died for no apparent reason.
-AF shares information on an ongoing basis with the CFIA on the sirveillance program.
-Alberta and Canada have consistently tested more animals than recommended by the OIE.
+ARD has participated in the national BSE surveillance program since 1996.
+Alberta enhanced its BSE surveillance in 2002 by targeting cattle over 18 months of age that exhibited neurological signs, were downers, or were condemned at provincially licensed abattoirs, were presented for emergency slaughter, or died for no apparent reason.
+After that time, the CABSESP has evolved according to changing international, industry and cattle conditions.
+ARD shares information on an ongoing basis with the CFIA on BSE surveillance.

 What is the Canada-Alberta BSE Surveillance Program?

 The Canada and Alberta BSE Surveillance program was initiated (retroactive to July 1, 2004) as a response from Alberta to help meet national and international animal health standards.
-The minimum numbers suggested by CFIA for testing in Alberta were very soon surpassed by Alberta, which tested 11748 animals in 2004, out of the minimum requirement of 2780.
+The minimum numbers suggested by CFIA for testing in Alberta were very soon surpassed by Alberta, which tested 11748 animals in 2004.

 The Canada-Alberta BSE Surveillance Program provides reimbursement to producers for the costs associated with holding the carcass pending a negative test result and for appropriate disposal.
-Veterinarians are paid for the farm visit, clinical examination and/or postmortem of animals and the costs associated with filling in the application forms and submitting testable samples from eligible cattle for BSE testing to either the AF laboratory in Edmonton or the CFIA laboratory in Lethbridge.
-AF tops-up the $75 CFIA reimbursement to producers by $150, issuing producers a single cheque for $225.
-AF is issuing the funds in a single cheque, with the first $100 recovered from CFIA.
+Producers are reimbursed $75 from Federal funds for each sample submitted to the CABSESP.
+Veterinarians are paid for the farm visit, clinical and/or postmortem examination of animals and the costs associated with filling in the application forms and submitting testable samples from eligible cattle for BSE testing to either the ARD laboratory in Edmonton or the CFIA-BSE laboratory in Lethbridge.
 Provincial abattoirs are no longer in the program.
 The program has undergone a number of changes towards improving its capability and efficiency.
-Major changes include accepting only animals from 30 to 107 months, verified by records, or by dentition, and allowing only certified veterinarians to assess the animals and collect eligible samples.

 Which Cattle are Eligible Under the Program?

 Eligible cattle include those which fall into one of the following categories : 1) neurologicals.
 2) downers, 3) dead, 4) diseased or 5) distressed.
 Cattle eligibility must be determined by a certified veterinarian.
-Emaciated animals are no longer eligible for the program.
-Clinical BSE suspects must be reported to a CFIA district veterinarian. if a producer suspects he/she has a qualifying animal, they should contact their closer certified.
-To see a list of certified veterinarians in Alberta, please visit: http://www1.agric.gov.ab.ca/general/progserv.nsf/all/pgmsrv187/$file/vet-certification-list.pdf?OpenElement
+Clinical BSE suspects must be reported to a CFIA district veterinarian.
+If a producer suspects he/she has a qualifying animal, they should contact their closest certified veterinarian.

 Why Don’t We Test All Cattle for BSE?